lkesteloot/trs80-cassette-reader/README.md

+This project has been rewritten in TypeScript and moved to https://github.com/lkesteloot/trs80

 This is a Java program that reads WAV files of low-speed (500 baud) and high-speed (1500 baud) TRS-80 Model I and Model III cassettes